 True wireless earbuds are the most compact of all wireless headphones types.
 Because of this, they are much convenient for working out.
 There are many true wireless earbud options available; however, not all are made for working out or better yet running.
-In this guide, We feature the best true wireless earbuds for running.
+Better yet, workout earbuds should not fall out when in use.
+In this guide, We feature our choosen best true wireless earbuds for running and working out.

 - How We Choose

 - Comparison Table